 - His genre films like McCabe & Mrs. Miller portrayed the most historically researched depiction of what The Wild West was really like and the kind of characters that existed there.

 - His movies deconstruct politics as a whole.
-With Tanner 88 a Mockumentary taken Up to Eleven, giving us an accurate look at the demands of a Presidential campaign.
+With Tanner '88 (an HBO mockumentary miniseries directed by Altman and written by Garry Trudeau) this is taken up to eleven, giving us an accurate look at the demands of a Presidential campaign.

 - Genre-Busting: All his films, to the point that he invented his own genre of Hyperlink Story that later critics called the Altmanesque film.
 His earlier films, The Long Goodbye and McCabe & Mrs. Miller, deconstructed Film Noir and The Western itself.

 - Genre Roulette: Altman never did a straight genre movie note and never stuck to one genre.
 In his career, he's done everything from noir to westerns to gangster movies, political satire, thrillers, science-fiction, Victorian period fiction, and musicals.
 He even did a ballet movie with The Company.

 - Gray-and-Grey Morality: What his movies are famous for.
 While there are out and out villains in some of his movies, in most cases, Altman shows that nearly all his characters have shades of good and bad within them, and even characters who come off as coarse prove to be unexpectedly brave in other respects.
 Good people can behave in selfish, unthinking ways, while the Jerkass Has a Point.